UnmaintainedProjects/tgcalls-next/README.md

 - Channels: 2
 - Bitrate: 65K or what you provided in the `StreamOptions`

-### Conversion with FFmpeg
+### Conversion w/ FFmpeg

-Audio:

 ```bash
 ffmpeg -i [input] -f s16le -ac 1 -ar 65K [output]
 ```

-Note: The example is using default values of configurable options.
+> Please note that the above example is using default values of configurable
+> options.